Output-Feedback System Level Synthesis via Dynamic Programming: Evaluation

 \subsection{Convergence of Approximation Algorithm}

 The approximation algorithm partially removes the constraint requiring that the transfer functions at time $T+1$ are zero, which removes the guarantee that disturbances will be killed off in exchange for skipping expensive nullspace computations.
 We test scenarios with varying values of the allowance $T_a$, which is the number of nullspace computations skipped, and record whether the transfer functions properly terminate disturbances within the finite impulse response time.
-In \fig{time_saved_skipped_iterations}, we see that avoiding computations of $\Acal_u$ for every time step in the FIR horizon significantly improves the overall computation time relative to the plain DP algorithm; run time decrease by 23\% to 51\% for the largest allowances, and we see the largest percentage improvements for systems with the largest FIR horizon. \fig{approx_convergence} illustrates how large the allowance can be while still deriving transfer functions that satisfy the termination condition, and we observe that the solutions are accurate for $T-T_a<3$.
+In \fig{time_saved_skipped_iterations}, we see that avoiding computations of $\Acal_u$ for every time step in the FIR horizon significantly improves the overall computation time relative to the plain DP algorithm; run time decrease by 42\% to 68\% for the largest allowances, and we see the largest percentage improvements for systems with the largest FIR horizon.
+For all $T\in[10,25]$, for all $T - T_a \leq 3$, and for each of the 50 test simulations, we verified that the solution was in fact optimal.